 Crowds Start Appearing In Big Numbers, At the White Desert Around Dhordo Before Sunset

 Dhordo is one of the most popular tourist destinations in India.
-In 2015, Prime Minister Narendra Modi also spent 3 days at Rann Utsav in Dhordo City, where his 31 Lakh Rupee bullet proof tent was made new around the world.
+In 2015, Prime Minister Narendra Modi also spent 3 days at Rann Utsav in Dhordo City, and this helped the event gain popularity.

 What To Do, If Not Visit The Rann Utsav?